"I value the close relationships I develop with clients while creating solutions driven by a genuine interest in improving our communities."

 Evaluated the financial impact of providing affordable housing units under multiple income level and bedroom size scenarios to a developer’s overall profitability for a master planned mixed-use community in the East Bay.

-Prepare strategies to spend affordable housing funds and leverage properties based on community needs and legal requirements.
-Implement strategies by issuing Requests for Proposals or Notices of Funding Availability, most recently in the cities of Pinole and Tulare.
-Ensure proposals meet legal requirements tied to funding sources and properties, such as Senate Bill 341.
+Issue Requests for Proposals and Notices of Funding Availability for affordable housing projects, most recently in the cities of Merced, Pinole, and Tulare.
+Ensure proposals meet legal requirements tied to funding sources and properties, such as Senate Bill 341, HCD funding programs, and Low and Moderate Income Housing Tax Credits.

 Draft annual reports tracking compliance with affordable housing production and expenditure mandates for over ten cities throughout Northern, Central, and Southern California.
 This includes Housing Element Annual Progress Reports, Housing Authority Annual Reports, Housing Successor Annual Reports.
 Also help evaluate No Net Less and make findings required by Senate Bill 166.